BlueBirdMC/BlueBirdLegacy/README.md

 > No but it will be added soon

 **Can I use BlueBird in Production Servers**
-> No its not stable
+> No it's not stable

 ## how can i run it?